-Or specifically, the most biomass on Earth.
-That would be krill, the small shrimp-like creatures like large whales love to gobble down.
+Or specifically, one of the creatures with the most biomass on Earth (we don’t know for sure though as so much is being harvested by humans or eaten by animals).
+That would be krill, the small shrimp-like creatures that large whales love to gobble down.

 Let’s hope climate change doesn’t wipe out my species, as it would be detrimental to animals higher on the food chain like whales and seals.